OWASP/www-policy/operational/membership.md

 - Only qualifying individuals will be eligible for Complimentary, Regional, and Student Memberships.
 - Once paid, Membership Dues are not prorated, nor can they be canceled once purchased.

 The OWASP Foundation is the exclusive grantor of OWASP Memberships.
-No person or entity can act as a membership agent or grant Honorary or Complimentary memberships except for the OWASP Board of Directors.
+No person or entity can act as a membership agent or grant Distinguished Lifetime Membership or Complimentary memberships except for the OWASP Board of Directors.

 The Foundation will revoke fraudulent membership submissions without notice and no refund.
 Memberships and member benefits are not transferrable.